VHS Revival concludes its countdown of Krueger’s top ten kills.

 Quite the career — one of dizzying highs and tragic lows — but in spite of the insidious MTV marketing machine that left us all just a little bit weary of the Elm Street formula, one element of the franchise that remained constant was the creativity of its kills.
 So, without further ado, VHS Revival resumes its countdown of the ten best.

 5. Taryn – A Nightmare on Elm Street 3: The Dream Warriors

-Unfortunately for her, part 3’s version of Freddy is more than just a smart-mouthed show pony, and in one of the most iconic scenes of the series he does what he does best by getting to the root of her fears and fatefully exploiting them.
-With fully loaded syringes attached to his fingers, Freddy drives an overdose into the hungry needle marks which suddenly appear on Taryn’s arms, ghastly mouth-like holes which beg like puppies suckling for a teat.
+Unfortunately for her, part 3’s version of Freddy is more than just a smart-mouthed show pony, and in one of the most iconic scenes of the series, he does what he does best by getting to the root of her fears and fatefully exploiting them.
+With fully loaded syringes attached to his fingers, Freddy drives an overdose into the hungry needle marks which suddenly appear on Taryn’s arms, ghastly mouth-like holes which beg like puppies suckling at a teat.